b-obby/HTB-walkthroughs/nibbles.md

 ![image](https://github.com/b-obby/HTB-walkthroughs/assets/157441224/d656d0aa-1a22-492a-9e2e-30d0e2175abf)

-## Alternative: Using Metasploit to obtain a footdoor
+## Alternative: Using Metasploit to obtain a foothold

 > In order for this to work, we need to already know the credentials for the admin portal